 These Gluten-Free Vegan Lemon Crumble Bars are the perfect sweet treat: a crunchy base topped a creamy, tangy lemon curd and a "buttery" crumble topping.
+They're refined sugar free and are an excellent make-ahead for Easter, Mother's Day, bridal showers and baby showers!
 They're great for sharing and an excellent alternative to Lemon Pie!

 Why does this recipe use brown rice flour?